Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 \subsubsection{Trajectory Optimization for Dataset Generation}

 The trajectory optimization problem of the free-flyer system used for the dataset generation is formulated as follows:

 First, Eq.~\eqref{eq:ocp_ff_cost} specifies the objective based on the impulsive-thruster control.
 Eqs.~\eqref{eq:ocp_ff_dyn} and \eqref{eq:ocp_ff_bc} define the system dynamics and boundary conditions, and the testbed workspace limits are specified in Eq.~\eqref{eq:ocp_ff_table}.
 For behavior modes involving left- or right-passage, waypoint passage is enforced through two complementary mechanisms.
-First, Eq.~\eqref{eq:ocp_ff_wyp} imposes a \emph{hard}, pointwise waypoint constraint, requiring the free-flyer’s position to lie within a radius $r_{\text{wyp}}$ of the sampled waypoint location (cf.~Eq.~\eqref{eq:ff_wyp_sampled}) at timestep $k_{\text{wyp}}$.
-Second, Eq.~\eqref{eq:ocp_ff_cost} includes a \emph{soft} waypoint-loitering penalty, defined as the cumulative squared displacement from the waypoint over $\mathcal{I}_{\text{wyp}} = \{k_{\text{wyp}}-3,\dots,k_{\text{wyp}}+3\} \cap \{1,\dots,N\},$ and weight $w=10^3$.
+First, Eq.~\eqref{eq:ocp_ff_wyp} imposes a hard, pointwise waypoint constraint, requiring the free-flyer’s position to lie within a radius $r_{\text{wyp}}$ of the sampled waypoint location (cf.~Eq.~\eqref{eq:ff_wyp_sampled}) at timestep $k_{\text{wyp}}$.
+Second, Eq.~\eqref{eq:ocp_ff_cost} includes a soft waypoint-loitering penalty, defined as the cumulative squared displacement from the waypoint over $\mathcal{I}_{\text{wyp}} = \{k_{\text{wyp}}-3,\dots,k_{\text{wyp}}+3\} \cap \{1,\dots,N\},$ and weight $w=10^3$.
 Whereas the hard constraint enforces passage at a specific time, the soft penalty encourages the vehicle to remain near the waypoint over a short interval surrounding the passage, facilitating the smooth maneuver near the ROI.
 Furthermore, Eq.~\eqref{eq:ocp_ff_thrust} denotes the nonconvex control input constraint.
 The control input vector in the global frame is given by $\boldsymbol{u} = \mathbf{R}_{GB}(\psi)\, \Lambda \, \Delta \boldsymbol{V} \in \mathbb{R}^3,$ where $\Delta \boldsymbol{V} \in \mathbb{R}^8$ denotes the impulsive $\Delta V$s applied by each thruster; $\Lambda \in \mathbb{R}^{3\times 8}$ denotes the thruster configuration matrix; and $\mathbf{R}_{GB} \in \mathbb{R}^{3\times 3}$ denotes the rotation matrix from the body-fixed frame to the global frame.
 The $\Delta V$s applied by each thruster are physically limited to $0 \leq \Delta V \leq \Delta V_{\max} = {T \Delta t}/{m}$, where $T$ and $m$ denote the maximum thrust level and the system mass, respectively.
-Finally, Eq.~\eqref{eq:ocp_ff_obs} represents the nonconvex collision avoidance constraint with respect to the three obstacles, which ensures the exclusion from the circular KOZ.
+Finally, Eq.~\eqref{eq:ocp_ff_obs} represents the nonconvex collision avoidance constraint with respect to the three obstacles, where the distance between the centers of the obstacles and FF is larger than the sum of their radii, denoted as $R$.
 Appendix B presents the problem-specific parameters used in the free-flyer scenario.
-Note that to generate "fast" behaviors, the terminal time is shortened from the nominal \(t_f = 40\,\mathrm{s}\) to \(t_f^{\mathrm{fast}} \in [0.65,\,0.75]\, t_f\), i.e., the problem is solved under a reduced horizon $N_{\mathrm{fast}} = \lfloor t_f^{\mathrm{fast}} / \Delta t \rfloor$.
+To generate "fast" behaviors, the terminal time is shortened from the nominal \(t_f = 40\,\mathrm{s}\) to \(t_f^{\mathrm{fast}} \in [26,30] \) s, where the problem is solved under a reduced horizon $N_{\mathrm{fast}} = \lfloor t_f^{\mathrm{fast}} / \Delta t \rfloor$.